-Leaders in Nursing Education: Leaders in Nursing Education - Dr. Linda Sarna, Acting Dean at UCLA School of Nursing
+Leaders in Nursing Education - Dr. Linda Sarna, Acting Dean at UCLA School of Nursing

 Dr. Linda Sarna currently serves as the interim dean of UCLA’s School of Nursing.
 She is widely recognized for her work involving tobacco.
 She has authored over 200 peer-reviewed articles, books, chapters, and other publications throughout her career.
 She has received her Bacherlor’s and Master’s in Nursing from UCLA and her doctorate from UC San Francisco.